tobiase/kibana-buildpack/readme.md

 $ git push scalingo master
 ```

-That's it your Kibana is live.
+That's it your Kibana is live, you may have to wait a few seconds to let kibana create its indexes, then refresh and the dashboard will be available.

 ## Extra configuration